Re-enacting With The NFS Vehicles Group

 We want to involve young people as well as grown ups.
 This is not only because they are interested but also because we want to pass on the knowledge of firefighting in wartime to a new generation.

-The group is based around Nottingham, and the events we attend are mostly within a 30-40 mile radius of there, such as Rufford, Clumber, Burton-on-Trent, Papplewick, Rauceby, the Victory Show (Leics), the Great Central Railway (Loughborough) and Crich Tramway Museum.
+The group is based around Nottingham, and the events we attend are mostly within a 30-40 mile radius of there, such as Rufford, Papplewick, the Great Central Railway (Loughborough) and Crich Tramway Museum, although we have been to Sheffield, Woodhall Spa and the Severn Valley Railway at Kidderminster.

 We all find that talking about what the men and women of the NFS did, and demonstrating their equipment, and wearing their uniforms brings a real empathy for them, and a respect for all that they did.
 We hold a branch for five minutes, and get a bit wet on a summer Sunday, but they held a branch for 12 hours, through the night, with bombs falling, often in the freezing cold, and in extreme danger.
 We get water from a peaceful pond or high-pressure hydrant, but they had to run hoses through the city to a river, or the flooded basement of a bombed-out building.
 We go home to a warm bed, but they worked through the night.